awarebayes/RecNN/readme.md

 ## Dataset Description
 This project is built for MovieLens 20M dataset, but support for other datasets is in perspective.
 I have parsed all the movies in the '/links.csv' to get all auxiliary data from TMDB/IMDB.
 Text information was fed into Google's BERT/ OpenAI GPT2 models to get text embeddings.
 If you want to download anything, the links are down the description.

-I also added static SARSA-like HDF5 dataset support so it takes ~3 minutes to get through all the ML20M dataset.
-Dynamically built it used to take about 2 hours but now you can iterate through 40GB of data in a matter of 3 minutes!
-You can generate static data yourself or [download it here](https://drive.google.com/open?id=1pPf-7AmUVceVfgfmKEJ6ireEDKEJHw-7).

 Here is an overview:

 - State - [None, frame_size * (embed_size+1) ] - PCA encoded previous actions (watched movies) embedding + rewards (ratings).
 All flattered and connected together